 Does taking oxcarbazepine increase the chance for miscarriage?

 Miscarriage can occur in any pregnancy.
 One study did not find a higher rate of miscarriage among 262 people with epilepsy who took oxcarbazepine compared to those with epilepsy who took other medications.

 Does taking oxcarbazepine increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
-Animal studies found oxcarbazepine might increase the chance for birth defects.
+Animal studies found that oxcarbazepine might increase the chance for birth defects.
 Oxcarbazepine has not been well studied for use during pregnancy in humans.
-However, reports on close to 1,300 pregnancies have not suggested a significantly increased chance for birth defects when oxcarbazepine was used.
+However, reports on close to 1,300 pregnancies have not suggested a significantly increased chance for birth defects when oxcarbazepine is used.
 The chance for birth defects might increase when other anticonvulsant medications are used in addition to oxcarbazepine.

 I need to take oxcarbazepine throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

 In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet on Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet on Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

-Please click here for references.
+Please click here for references

 North American Antiepileptic Drug (AED) Pregnancy Registry: There is a pregnancy registry for people who take antiepileptic medications, such as oxcarbazepine.
 Please see the registry website for more information: https://www.aedpregnancyregistry.org/introduction/